dreamportdev/Osdev-Notes/04_Memory_Management/04_Virtual_Memory_Manager.md

 }
 ```

-This is where the bulk of your time allocating virtual address space will be spent, so you may want to give some thought to designing this function for your own VMM.
-You could keep allocating after the last item until address space becomes limited, and only then try allocating between objects, or perhaps another allocation strategy.
+This is where the bulk of our time allocating virtual address space will be spent, so it could probably be wise in giving some thought  designing this function for the VMM.
+We could keep allocating after the last item until address space becomes limited, and only then try allocating between objects, or perhaps another allocation strategy.

 The example code above focuses on being simple and will try to allocate at the lowest address it can first.

-Now we have found a place for the new VM object, we'll want to store the new object in the list.
+Now that a place for the new VM object has been found, the new object should be stored in the list.

 ```c
 vm_object* latest = malloc(sizeof(vm_object));